 How good do they look?
 Nacho life for the win.
-This is actually a really healthy recipe with loads of good stuff.
+This is actually a really healthy recipe packed with loads of good stuff.
 It’s one of the best things to make as a family and then all just steam into when it comes out of the oven.
 Cheese all dripping down your chin...
 Mess everywhere...
-Fighting over the last crispy bits!
+Fighting over the last crispy bite!

 - 4 medium sweet potatoes (around 600g), peeled and sliced into 5-mm thick coins

 - 1 tbsp light olive oil 1 tsp salt

 - 4 tbsp low-fat natural yoghurt, to serve

 - pinch of chilli powder